belaysoftware/belay-django/README.md

 Base image intended for Belay Django apps.
 Doesn't actually include Django!

-It does include anything that needs to be installed via `apt`, and anything that requires a functioning build system, and things that need to be bootstraped into a typical Django Dockerfile:
+It does include tools and utilies that needs to be installed via `apt`, anything that requires a functioning build system, and things that need to be bootstraped into a typical Django Dockerfile: